hashicorp/terraform-provider-azurerm/website/docs/r/api_management.html.markdown

 * `protocols` - (Optional) A `protocols` block as defined below.

+* `public_ip_address_id` - (Optional) Public Standard SKU IP V4 based IP address to be associated with Virtual Network deployed service in the region.
+Supported only for Developer and Premium SKU.

 * `security` - (Optional) A `security` block as defined below.

 * `sign_in` - (Optional) A `sign_in` block as defined below.